DarkQpiD/devops_agnos_assignment/README.md

-# 🚀 Agnos DevOps Assignment
+# 🚀 DevOps Practice

-A production-ready DevOps setup featuring an API service and background Worker service, fully containerized and orchestrated with Kubernetes.
+A practical DevOps project demonstrating containerization and Kubernetes orchestration for an API and background Worker service.

 ---